QUICK TRAIL FACTS

 - Sights: views, ponds, open summits, forests, streams—the works

 It’s an amazing place, with far fewer visitors than Acadia.
 There are several mountain peaks (with trails) located within the public lands: Tunk, Schoodic, Black, Caribou, and Catherine.
-They are all wonderful in their own way—and all offer views—but if you’re looking for a truly spectacular hiking experience, I recommend Schoodic and Black Mountains.
-All the summits are accessible via short and vigorous hikes.
+They are all wonderful in their own way — and all offer views — but if you’re looking for a truly spectacular hiking experience, I recommend Schoodic and Black Mountains.
+All the summits are accessible via short but challenging hikes.
 Donnell Pond’s trail system also allows you to combine several peaks in a long day’s hike or a two-day backpacking trip.
 If you do this, you get to camp on a beach!

 Tunk Stream (in blue on my map): A 0.5-mile wide track descends gradually to a peaceful camping site on the far end of Spring River Lake, where it flows into Tunk Stream.
 This part of the lake is being overtaken with reeds and grasses, and you can look out over the delicate mosaic they make to the rocky ledges of Tunk Mountain.
 This looks like a nice place to take a dip.

-Tunk Mountain (1,157 ft) (yellow on map): The 1.8-mile trail up Tunk Mountain offers wonderful views.
+Tunk Mountain (1,157 ft., elevation gain 930 ft.) (yellow on map): The 1.8-mile trail up Tunk Mountain offers wonderful views.
 It passes a side trail at around 0.5 miles that promises “hidden ponds.”
 Don’t miss this 1.0-mile loop spur!
-The ponds are beautiful, and there are boats—perhaps not quite seaworthy?—and paddles.
+The ponds are beautiful, and there are boats — perhaps not quite seaworthy? — and paddles.
 Several spots looked like great places to jump in for a refreshing swim.
 All told, if you hike to the mountaintop and do the loop, the length is roughly 5.0 miles.
 The hike up Tunk is moderately challenging, with a few steep spots and scrambles up boulders.
 There is a short rung ladder, as well.
 A side trail close to the southern face takes you to a view and a plaque commemorating the family who donated the land.

-Schoodic Mountain (1069 ft.) and Schoodic Beach (dark pink on map)— You can ascend Schoodic Mountain from the south or from Donnell Pond Public Lands.
+Schoodic Mountain (1,079 ft., elevation gain 960 ft.) and Schoodic Beach (dark pink on map) — You can ascend Schoodic Mountain from the south or from Donnell Pond Public Lands.
 From Donnell Pond Public Lands, the path up Schoodic Mountain is roughly 1.8 miles if you counter-clockwise, or 1.3 if go clockwise.
 (The loop is about 3 miles in total.)
 I recommend doing the loop counter-clockwise, so you end at glorious Schoodic Beach.
 You’ll find the Schoodic Mountain trailhead at the far end of the parking area, farthest away from the kiosk and close to the port-o-potty.
 This leg, though steep, seems slightly less steep than its alternative.
 You follow it 0.9 miles to the final 0.4-mile leg that takes up to the AMAZING summit — it’s open and rocky, with views everywhere.
 The descent to the beach is quite steep.
 Walk to the mid-way point of the beach to find the 0.5-mile leg back to the parking area.
 This path is gentle, ascending at a gradual incline.
+The elevation gain is

 Also, the Schoodic Mountain trail hooks up the great trail system on Baker Hill and Long Ledges.